MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 This value, from 1 to 4, defines how many extruders (or E steppers) the printer has.
 By default Marlin will assume separate nozzles all moving together on a single carriage.
 If you have a single nozzle, a switching extruder, a mixing extruder, or dual X carriages, specify that below.

 This value should be set to the total number of E stepper motors on the machine, even if there's only a single nozzle.
+In case you use switching extruder, it should be set to 2 for one switching extruder, respectively to 4 for two switching extruder.

 ### Distinct E Factors